-My first big challenge came 10 days after I quit drinking when I had to perform stand up comedy.
-I wouldn’t have done it but I’d already agreed to the gig before I quit drinking.
+My first big challenge came ten days after I quit drinking.
+It was a stand-up comedy gig.
+I wouldn’t have done it, but I’d already agreed to the gig before I quit drinking.
 I couldn’t remember the last time I went on stage without at least a few drinks in me.
-I’d never thought that indicated a drinking problem (despite having embarrassed myself on stage quite a few times) – I just thought that’s what comics do.
-I was edgy! – like Lenny Bruce if instead of getting arrested for tirades against fascism, he had been telling dick jokes at open mic nights.
+I’d never realized that indicated a drinking problem (despite having embarrassed myself on stage quite a few times).
+I just thought that’s what comics do.
+I was edgy!
+Like Lenny Bruce if, instead of getting arrested for tirades against fascism, he had been telling dick jokes at open mic nights.

 I would have just stayed home that night and watched the ball drop from the comfort of my couch, but I had the misfortune of being invited to a wedding.
 Who gets married on New Year’s Eve?
-I tried mingling among the guests but it seemed like every single person had a glass of champagne in their hand except for me –well me and my sister-in-law, but she was pregnant.
-But I was just boring.
-I managed to white knuckle my way through it and I have to say I was thankful when I woke up on New Year’s Day to another first: no hangover.
+I tried mingling among the guests, but it seemed like every single person had a glass of champagne in their hand except for me.
+Well, me and my sister-in-law, but she was pregnant.
+I was just boring.
+I managed to white-knuckle my way through it.
+And I have to say, I was thankful when I woke up on New Year’s Day to another first: no hangover.

 Eventually, not drinking almost started to feel more normal than drinking.
 Almost.

 Oh.
 Yeah.
 That never would have occurred to me.
 And that’s when it finally hit me: not drinking every night didn’t make me abnormal; it actually made me normal—and healthy.
-Nowadays, I rarely think about drinking and seeing people drinking doesn’t make me feel left out.
-I have no problem going to parties, drinking green tea when I go to sushi and I even had fun going bowling.
-But I still prefer to stay home on New Year’s Eve and if that makes me boring, I’m fine with it.
+Nowadays, I rarely think about drinking.
+Seeing people drinking doesn’t make me feel left out.
+I have no problem going to parties, drinking green tea when I go to sushi, and I even had fun going bowling.
+But I still prefer to stay home on New Year’s Eve.
+If that makes me boring, I’m fine with it.